BizKit-Tech/BizKit-Tech.github.io/content/docs/projects/discounts/index.md

 ## 2.1 Child DocTypes

-Discounts are maintained in the master data associated to them as a child table.
+Discounts are maintained in the master data associated with them as a child table.
 They are generally separated into two child tables: Buying Discounts and Selling Discounts, depending on which ones are applicable to the DocType.

 The following fields are typically stored in these child DocTypes: